 I came to my profession with a background in Art, and in fact, taught Art, K-12, in MSAD#55 for 10 years.
 I am from Maine, have lived in this community for 40+ years and raised my 5 children here.
 When one of my sons died in a car accident at the age of 19, my life changed.
 The grief I experienced informs my practice.

 After being ill for most of the summer, I have decided to step back from my practice and “semi-retire”.
 Poor health has been, as they say, “the handwriting on the wall”.
 I had pneumonia in July.
 As I already had COPD, this was somewhat serious.
 My husband and I had been planning a trip to see our son and his family in August.
 They live in Scotland.
 Although I didn’t feel up to the trip, canceling the journey was not, in my mind, an option.
 We were away for 3 weeks.
 I relapsed when we returned and was too ill to get back to the office and my clients.

-For me, semi-retirement means that I will be in the office Tuesday through Friday and every other Saturday.
+For me, semi-retirement means that I will be in the office every other Saturday.
 I do not plan to take new clients.
-I will continue to check and return messages daily.
+I will continue to check and return messages regularly.
 This has been an emotionally painful decision.
-The pain has been eased by Theressa Harrigan who has joined me, Willow, Fran, and Beth.
+Nickie Murray has joined Willow, Beth, and Theressa.
 Please check their profiles below for their contact information.
 For questions, you can reach me at (207) 625-3100, press #1, or you may call my cell (207) 232-3234.